 While Can split-up in 1979, later that year, Holger resumed his solo career with Movie!
 It featured a newly enlivened Holger Czukay.
 He embarked upon a creative spree that included a string of albums and collaborations.
 Through the eighties, nineties and beyond, Holger continued to create groundbreaking music that introduced his music to a much wider audience.
 However, the album that started this creative spree was Movie!

 Holger Czukay’s sophomore album will be reissued by Gronland Records, on 3rd June as Movie!
 This reissue comes complete with a new album cover, and an instrumental version of Cool In The Pool.
 The original version of Cool In The Pool is a truly irresistible, hook-laden track.
-This whets the listener’s appetite for what was the finest album of Holger Czukay’s long and illustrious career.
+This whets the listener’s appetite for what was the finest album of Holger Czukay’s long and illustrious solo career.

 Movie! features a musical pioneer at the peak of his powers, on a genre-melting album.
 Holger combines elements of Afro-Reggae, avant-garde, disco, funk, pop, progressive rock, rock and world music.
 These genres are combined by Holger, as he incorporates a myriad of musical instruments, sounds and samples.
 Indeed, sampling and editing played an important part in the sound and success of Movie!